BenJamesPrice/temp-convert/README.md

 # temp-convert
-Command-line tool for converting temperatures
+Program for converting between temperatures in Celsius, Fahrenheit and Kelvin.